Achievable logoAchievable logo

 Market capitalization

 The size of a company influences the risk profile of a stock investment.
 Smaller companies tend to be riskier, while larger companies are usually safer.
-When a risk is materializing, smaller companies have less capital (money) and resources to “weather the storm.”
-For example, the stock of a start-up company is traded far less than large, well-established companies, which results in liquidity risk.
+When risk materializes, smaller companies often have less capital (money) and fewer resources to weather the storm.
+For example, the stock of a start-up company typically trades far less than the stock of a large, well-established company, which can increase liquidity risk.

-Company size is measured by market capitalization, which can be found by multiplying the stock’s market price by the number of shares outstanding.
-For example, let’s take a look at Nike (ticker: NKE), which was trading at roughly $140/share (as of February 2022) with 1.28 billion shares outstanding.
-Let’s find their market cap.
+Company size is measured by market capitalization, which is calculated by multiplying the stock’s market price by the number of shares outstanding.
+For example, consider Nike (ticker: NKE), which was trading at roughly $140/share (as of February 2022) with 1.28 billion shares outstanding.
+Let’s calculate its market cap.

-From time to time, you may see a practice question referring to market capitalization, which is a clue into the size of a company.
-Most of the time, it’s a hint alluding to the risk profile of the investment in the question.
+You may see practice questions that mention market capitalization as a clue to company size.
+Most of the time, that’s a hint about the investment’s risk profile.
 Market caps are broken down in this manner:

 Large-cap: More than $10 billion